 Answer: A context node can be defined as the node the XPath processor is currently looking at.

-Different XPath Axes Used In Selenium Testing
+Types of XPath Axes Used in Selenium in Selenium Testing

 There are thirteen different axes that are listed below.
 However, we’re not going to use all of them during Selenium testing.